-Climate Change And Deforestation Mean Earth's Trees Are Younger and Shorter
+Climate Change And Deforestation Mean Earth's Trees Are Younger And Shorter

 "Perhaps more concerning is that the trajectory of all these disturbances are generally increasing over time and are expected to continue increasing into the future," he says.

 McDowell, who works with the U.S. Department of Energy's Pacific Northwest National Laboratory, is a tree physiologist by training.
-His focus is on how trees are impacted by rising temperatures, arguably the biggest driver of forest change.
+His focus is on how trees are affected by rising temperatures, arguably the biggest driver of forest change.

 To get a broader understanding of how forests are shifting globally though, he brought in more than 20 other researchers with varying expertise.
-Together, they sifted through more than 160 previous studies about tree mortality and its global causes, applying current satellite data and modeling to create perhaps the most comprehensive look at the Earth's shifting forests to date.
+Together, they sifted through more than 160 previous studies about tree mortality and its global causes, applying current satellite data and modeling to create perhaps the most comprehensive look at Earth's shifting forests to date.

-"It's not a shock but it's very sad," says Kristina Anderson-Teixeira, an ecologist and leader of the ForestGEO Ecosystems & Climate Program at the Smithsonian Conservation Biology Institute, who helped with the research.
+"It's not a shock but it's very sad," says Kristina Anderson-Teixeira, an ecologist and leader of the ForestGEO Ecosystems & Climate Program at the Smithsonian Conservation Biology Institute who helped with the research.

-Just in the last year, the world has watched as massive wildfires tore across Siberia, the Amazon and Australia.
+Just in the past year, the world has watched as massive wildfires tore across Siberia, the Amazon and Australia.
 Deforestation and illegal logging in Southeast Asia and Brazil continue at a torrid pace.

 Human-driven climate change is also making it difficult for many forests to fully recover from the type of natural disturbances — wind events, flooding or fire — that would normally occur.